Can A Bad PCV Valve Cause Engine Knock?

 Engine knocking is a noise that can be caused by bad spark plugs, bad fuel, or timing issues.
 Here the question arises, “Can a bad PVC valve cause an engine knock?”

-Frequent sounds of knocking or clicking is a very irritating problem.
+Frequent sounds of knocking or clicking are a very irritating problem.
 So, we must know the causes and solutions.

 This article will answer your question.
 You will also know how to get rid of the problem.